Japan: 'Minister of loneliness' tackles mental health crisis | DW | 23.04.2021

 Sakamoto said the very first task is to identify who are already isolated or lonely as well as those at risk of being cut off from society.

-Other countries such as the UK have similarly appointed senior officials tasked with integrating socially isolated people back into society and Sakamoto says Japan hopes to learn from those countries' experiences.
+Other countries, such as the UK, have similarly appointed senior officials tasked with integrating socially isolated people back into society and Sakamoto said Japan hopes to learn from those countries' experiences.

 Vickie Skorji, director of the Tokyo-based TELL Lifeline, applauded the initiative as a "positive first step" — but warns there remains a great deal of work to do.